Sustainability

 Emilie Reeve

-Emilie Reeve is a Managing Partner based in our Southampton (UK) office.
+Emilie Reeve is a Co-CEO based from our corporate headquarters in Basingstoke (UK).
 She brings a wealth of experience to CoralPoint, having worked at the cutting edge of offshore wind globally for over a decade.
 She was most recently CEO of Kontiki Winds, a Norwegian offshore wind developer, and previously Director at The Renewables Consulting Group, where she burnished her reputation as an offshore wind expert by advising various government ministries, offshore wind developers, and development banks on how to create and accelerate their offshore wind markets.
 Having served as Technical Director to The Crown Estate for UK offshore wind Round 4 tender, acting as the technical lead to the Japanese Ministry of Economy, Trade and Industry on Round 1 offshore wind leasing, and serving as a member of the Board of Directors for the US National Offshore Wind Research & Development Consortium.